na-na-hi/renget/archive/smgenskins.md

    - Goose Chase Jormungandr Special Emote cycles through one of three honking animations.
 This is arguably the most devastating form of psychological torture in the game, especially if spammed (or worse, bound to a key binding and spammed)

  - Kali
-   -
+   - [No current special skin effects]

  - Khepri
    - Crab Rave Khepri Special Emote allows him to....
 Crab Rave. *This is currently bugged however, and will cancel itself each time his passive automatically applies a shield to him - meaning you are unable to fully crab-rave.* His default Dance Emote is unaffected.

  - King Arthur
-   -
    - Green Knight King Arthur Special Emote turns himself into a bush.
 Aside from his legs, this is a perfect camouflage, and many opponents will easily be bewildered and bamboozled if you stay still, walking by completely unaware as if you are not there.
    - Crimson Authority King Arthur has a custom recall animation, where he does the usual twirl, but fades into the ground instead.

  - Kukulkan
    - Dragon Doggo Kukulkan Special Emote has him chase his tail in a circle while floating.
 This lasts until he takes his next non-movement action.
-   - Winds of Change Kukulkan shifts through 3 formes (Forest-dragon, Light-dragon, Void-wyrm) upon using Ult; each with unique effects on their various abilities.
-Special Emote
+   - Infernal Winds Kukulkan uses the same skeleton and animations as the Light-dragon forme of Winds of Change Kukulkan.
-   - Winds of Change Kukulkan shifts through 3 formes (Forest-dragon, Light-dragon, Void-wyrm) upon using Ult; each with unique effects on their various abilities.
-Special Emote
+   - Winds of Change Kukulkan shifts through 3 formes (Light-dragon, Forest-dragon, Void-wyrm) upon using Ult.
-         - A
-         - A
-         - A
+		Each forme's animations are deceptively identical *(aside from the each forme's 2 / Slipstream, and the Void-wyrm's 3 / Tornado)*, but with distinctly different VFX and SFX that makes them appear completely unique.
+Each forme has a unique Laugh, Recall and Death Animation; but they all share a unique Wave, Clap, Taunt and Dance Animation.
+		Using the Special Emote will have Kukulkan turn around and 'channel' energy until you make your next action; allowing you to slowly switch between formes while out of combat.

  - Kumbhakarna
-   - Spooky Dreams Kumbhakarna Special Emote
+   - Spooky Dreams Kumbhakarna Special Emote uses his staff as a floating bed, lying back and sleeping (with soft cricket chirping SFX) until he takes his next non-movement action. ~~Spinning during this emote is especially distracting, since the centrepoint of the model is at his feet / end of the staff, not in the middle of his model.~~
-   - Warlord Kumbhakarna Special Emote
+   - Warlord Kumbhakarna Special Emote loudly plays his staff like a guitar, with associated SFX and periodically spewing flames out of one end.
-   - General Nosseris Kumbhakarna Special Emote
+   - General Nosseris Kumbhakarna Special Emote has him hold his staff sideways, before raising it above his head and roaring loudly.
+This Special Emote has a 10s internal cooldown and cannot be used in-combat.
    - Princess Sleepyhead Kumbhakarna Special Emote lets him float around, sat atop on his staff waving at people.

  - Kuzenbo
+   - Crime Boss Kuzenbo's Ult animation is replaced by him dual-wielding Tommy-guns and spinning around.
    - Slash Kuzenbo Special Emote causes purple-dirt particle effects to emanate off his shell.
+It also has a custom recall animation (a small ninja-flourish) and a custom Win-Loss Screen.

  - Lancelot
    - [No current special skin effects]

  - Loki
-   - Croaki Loki has custom jumps, which has him hop and twirl around
+   - Croaki Loki has custom jumps, which has him hop and twirl around (like a frog).
    - Headless Norseman Loki Special Emote plays his laugh voiceline for his 1, before bouncing his Jack-o-Lantern head up with his right hand.
 While moving, the headless body shuffles around, and the head leaves a flame-trail.
 This Special Emote can be used during invisibility, and will continue until he takes his next non-movement action.
    - Raphael Loki is a member of the Ninja Turtles, and as such his Special Emote has him skateboard around until he next takes an action.
+Jumping while in this state does kickflips and other skateboarding tricks.

+ - Martichoras
+   - Necromalice Martichoras has a sentient tail which reacts to the various actions Martichoras performs.

+ - Maman Brigitte
+   - [No current special skin effects]

  - Maui
    - [No current special skin effects]

  - Medusa
    - iDusa Medusa's highlights change colour when in or out of combat.
    - Sea Maiden Medusa Special Emote brings out a Seahorse-shaped harp, and begins to sing a melody until her next non-movement action.
-Additionally, her spit is indicated with a musical note, and her card art has animated underwater effects. ~~She also has a visible ass.~~
+Additionally, her spit is indicated with a musical note, and her card art has animated underwater effects. ~~She also has a visible ass-outline.~~
    - Tormented Soul Medusa Special Emote floats her lantern in front of her, with a soft ringing sound.
 This continues until Medusa next takes her next non-movement action.
-   - Megoosa Medusa Special Emote has the goose-heads as her hair begin to pathetically honk, in an admittedly menacing fashion.
+   - Megoosa Medusa Special Emote has the goose-heads for her hair begin to pathetically honk, in an admittedly menacing fashion.
 This continues until Medusa next takes her next non-movement action.
 Additionally, this skin has goose-related SFX for all actions, and hits with Basic Attacks produce a splattered-egg effect.

  - Mercury
    - Shaolin Fury Mercury uses a completely different set of attack animations, where he kicks instead of punches.
    - Run.EXE Mercury is part of the Tron skinline, and as such his skin accents and card art accents will slowly cycle through the rainbow.
-   - Rocket Punch
+   - Rocket Punch Mercury Special Emote hovers in the air using the thrusters on his back and calves.
+This has no movement animation, and is just a static pose in the air while hovering, until Mercury next takes any non-movement action.
    - Michaelangelo Mercury is a member of the Ninja Turtles, and as such his Special Emote has him skateboard around until he next takes an action.
+Jumping while in this state does kickflips and other skateboarding tricks.
-   - Demon Puncher Mercury uses a modified set of animations and facial animations, most notably including no out-of-combat animations.
+   - Demon Puncher & Celestial Messenger Mercury uses a modified set of animations and facial animations, most notably including no out-of-combat animations.

  - Merlin
-   - Aang Special Emote allows him to ride a ball of wind around.
+   - Aang Special Emote allows him to ride around on a ball of wind.
+Additionally, he has fully reworked Default Emotes and animations.
-   - Master Soulbinder Special Emote allows him to float around.
+   - Master Soulbinder Special Emote allows him to float around above a pentagram-symbol on the floor, while posed with one arm behind his back.
    - Cybershadow Merlin Special Emote allows him to hover around, using his arms as propulsors.
-   - Wise Old Man Merlin
+   - Wise Old Man Merlin Special Emote casts a 3-stage spell.
+You cannot move while doing this.

  - Morgan Le Fay
    - Infinite Oracle Morgan le Fay Special Emote floats around while T-posing, leaving a crystalline-effect trail behind her.
    - Summer Eclipse Morgan le Fay Special Emote floats around with her sword held up, firing blue fireworks upward.

  - Mulan
-   - Sentai Mulan has incorrect textures on her legs, giving the effect that they're notched and cut up.
+   - [No current special skin effects]

  - Ne Zha
    - Critical.DMG Ne Zha is part of the Tron skinline, and as such his skin accents and card art accents will slowly cycle through the rainbow.
    - Playmaker Ne Zha Special Emote has him spawn in a puck and begin to dribble it around / play hockey with his stick.

  - Neith
-   - Buccaneith / Sea Shanty Neith are each accompanied by a pre-remodel monkey from Sun Wukong's old second ability *(which is now Hun Batz's shadow monkey ability)*.
+   - Buccaneith / Sea Shanty Neith are each accompanied by a pre-remodel monkey from Sun Wukong's old second ability *(which is now Hun Batz's 2 / Shadow Monkey)*.
 The micro-monkey has unique animations for many of her idle animations, reacts to her waving and will dance alongside her.
    - Basscanon Neith is part of the Disco skinline, and so her Special Emote has her create a small dancefloor around herself with some electronic music playing.
    - Blessed Dragonhide Neith